padeken/NanoTreeProducer/CorrectionTools/README.md

 ## Recoil corrections

 `RecoilCorrectionTool.py` provides a class to calculate the Z boson four-vector, and get the reweighting of LO Drell-Yan events as a function of Z boson pT and mass.
 Weights are stored in [`Zpt`](https://github.com/IzaakWN/NanoTreeProducer/tree/master/CorrectionTools/Zpt).

+## Test SFs

+`testSFs.py` provides a simple and direct way of testing the correction tool classes, without running the whole framework.